volunteer-hue2024/02_DEEPLEARNING/README.md

 # station_02_DL
-Deep Learning : unlike in ML here a single architecture inspired from human brain (neural n/w) is used for many purposes Single neurons : (Perceptrons) Key Aspects
+Deep Learning : Unlike in ML here it is a single architecture, inspired from human brain (neural n/w) which is used for many purposes.<br>
+Single neurons : (Perceptrons) Key Aspects

     Neuroplasticity: It involves synaptic reorganization, where connections between neurons become stronger or weaker based on usage.